-The K-12 School Shooting Database is a widely inclusive, open-source research project that documents when a gun is brandished, is fired, or a bullet hits school property for any reason, regardless of the number of victims, time, or day of the week.
+The K-12 School Shooting Database is a widely inclusive, open-source research project that documents when a gun is fired, brandished (pointed at a person with intent), or bullet hits school property, regardless of the number of victims, time, day, or reason.

 “How many times per year does a gun go off in an American school?
 We should know, but we don’t.”
 These two sentences, taken from a widely-publicized August 2018 National Public Radio investigative report, underscored a significant problem: when it came to school shootings within the United States, there was a dire lack of accurate and consolidated publicly available data.

 Prior to the creation of the K-12 School Shooting Database, a landscape of publicly available information compiled on school shootings came from a wealth of sources including peer-reviewed studies, government reports, archived newspapers, mainstream media, non-profit entities, private websites, personal blogs, and crowd-sourced lists.
 Individually, however, these platforms failed to capture the magnitude of the problem.
 For example, government reports on school shootings by the US Secret Service, FBI, and Department of Education provide an explanation of factors contributing to shootings, but do not catalog a comprehensive list of the incidents.
 Lists of shootings reported by the media identify a large number of incidents, but provide few details beyond the date and location.
 Databases of school shootings on blogs and crowd-sourced websites have extensive lists of school shootings, but lack citations to any primary source.
 Without a common methodology for data collection, individual data sources are limited in both validity and utility.
 There still is not a consensus for what actually defines a school shooting to serve as the inclusion/exclusion criteria across the different datasets.